Fast Facts

 Why We Study the Transition From College to Career

-Preparing students for the workforce is a central mission of community colleges, and it is an important focus area for CCRC.
-In some sectors, workplace technologies are changing rapidly.
-As regional economies evolve and skill demands shift, many community colleges are considering the next frontier of training programs, exploring partnerships with local employers, and contemplating the economic role they will play in their communities.
+Preparing students for the workforce is a central mission of community colleges and an important focus area for CCRC.
+As regional economies evolve and skill demands shift with new technologies, many community colleges are considering the next frontier of training programs in partnership with local employers.
+CCRC looks at how community colleges are meeting new technology and skill needs in industry and business, including the role of community colleges in preparing students for the green energy and climate resilience jobs that are integral to combatting climate change.

 Featured Project